sassoftware/iot-manage-viya-4-cloud-environments-with-viya_manager/README.md

 - **Management** is the folder that stores the Viya_Manager code.
 The following are found inside it:
 	- **Viya_Manager**;
 	- A **Deployment** subfolder containing a **Manual** and an **Operator** directory, each holding a set of scripts for the manual and automated deployment of Viya (through the Deployment Operator).
-- **Optional-Components** which contains instructions for the installation of extra components.
-Following is the default list of tools and utilities that comes with Viya_Manager:
-	- Microsoft SQL Server;
-	- MySQL;
-	- PostgreSQL;
-	- Filebrowser utility;
-	- Jupyter.
 - **Viya4-Github-Projects** contains a subfolder for each of the tools that are required to support the deployment and removal of Cloud resources:
  	- **viya4-deployment** stores a README.md file with step-by-step instructions on how to install SAS Viya4 Deployment on Docker;
 	- **viya4-iac-aws** stores a README.md file with step-by-step instructions on how to install SAS Viya4 IaC for AWS on Docker;